wmorgan/dcos-docs/1.7/administration/installing/cloud/azure.md

 ![Creating deployment using DC/OS template](../img/dcos-azure-marketplace-step1c.png)

 Complete the installation wizard steps.
-Note: you only need to fill in the `Basic` section, rest is optional, however you it is strongly recommended to create a new resource group (simplifies also cluster teardown):
+Note: you are only required to fill in the `Basic` section, however it is strongly recommended that you create a new resource group (simplifies installation and cluster teardown):

 ![Filling in DC/OS template](../img/dcos-azure-marketplace-step1d.png)

-After you've clicked on the final `Create` button you should see something like the below.
-The default 5 node configuration takes about 15 minutes to deploy.
+After you've clicked on the final `Create` button you should see something like the screen below.
+The default 5 node configuration should take about 15 minutes to deploy.

 ![Deploying DC/OS template](../img/dcos-azure-marketplace-step1e.png)

-Once the deployment succeeded, click on the resource group (`mydcoscluster` here) and you should get to the resource group.
-If you don't see it, try searching for your research group and if the deployment failed, delete the deployment as well as the resource group and start again:
+After the deployment succeeded, click on the resource group (`mydcoscluster` here) and you should get to the resource group.
+If you don't see it, try searching for your research group and if the deployment failed, delete the deployment and the resource group and start again:

 ![DC/OS template successfully deployed](../img/dcos-azure-marketplace-step1f.png)

-Now you have deployed DC/OS using an Azure Resource Manager template, congrats!
-Next we will have a look at accessing the cluster.
+Congratulations, you have now deployed DC/OS by using an Azure Resource Manager template!
+Next we will access the cluster.

 ## Step 2: Accessing DC/OS

-Due to security considerations the DC/OS cluster in Azure is locked down per default.
-You need to use an `ssh` tunnel to access the DC/OS Dashboard.
+Because to security considerations, the DC/OS cluster in Azure is locked down by default.
+You must use an `ssh` tunnel to access the DC/OS Dashboard.

 First, look up `MASTERFQDN` in the outputs of the deployment.
 To find that, click on the link under `Last deployment` (which is `4/15/2016 (Succeeded)` here) and you should see this: